-Research reveals that effectively nurturing a healthy learning culture leads to more committed employees and improves overall company performance.
+Research reveals that developing a healthy learning culture leads to more committed employees and improves overall company performance.
 A recent report showed 94 percent of employees said investment in training and education is one of the major reasons they would decide to stay in a role for longer.
 Additionally, research by Bersin showed that those companies with workforces that have the desire to learn are at least 30 percent more likely to be market leaders in their industries over an extended period of time.

 A robust learning culture can also break down social and economic barriers, drive talent development and bridge skills gaps.

 So with all that, it just makes sense to keep updated on fresh ways to foster a dynamic, thriving learning culture within your organization.

 Tips for promoting a culture of learning in the workplace

 Knowledge sharing is key for developing a learning culture, and it’s especially effective when it’s reciprocal.
 In other words, when employees are encouraged and recognized for sharing their own knowledge, they will be more engaged in learning from others as well.